hSaria/ChromaTerm/readme.md

 > - `apt install libpcre2-dev`
 > - `yum install pcre2-devel`

-> It is recommended that you use PCRE2 as you'll see a 16x to 20x increase in output processing speed.
-However, legacy PCRE is still very fast, so it's not the end of the world.
+> If possible, install PCRE2 as the legacy PCRE is no longer in development.
+PCRE2 is also much faster.

 > You can uninstall ChromaTerm-- by running `make uninstall`